Portland is an interesting cornucopia of beautiful nature, progressive culture, friendly people, and delightful cuisine.

 Where to stay

 Portland is a major city, so you have many choices for accommodations.
-I personally stayed at an Airbnb rental in the Northeast neighborhood.
-My stay was pleasant and the house was close enough to attractions.
-But the downside to renting a room or a house is that you don’t have Hotel services like maid or concierge.
+I, personally, stayed at an Airbnb rental in the Northeast neighborhood.
+My stay was pleasant, and the house was close enough to attractions.
+But the downside to renting a room or a house is that you don’t have Hotel services like a maid or concierge.

 Downtown hotels have the advantage of being at the center of action in the city.
-You are usually within walking distance from any restaurant or attraction.
-Some of the excellent choices are Sentinel, Embassy Suites by Hilton, The Heathman Hotel, The Nines.
+You are usually within walking distance of any restaurant or attraction.
+Some excellent choices are the Sentinel, Embassy Suites by Hilton, The Heathman Hotel, and The Nines.
 Expect to pay more for the location.

 Hotels outside of downtown are quieter and less expensive.
-If you have a car or willing to use Portland’s excellent public transit, then chose one of those hotels.
-Some of the best ones are DoubleTree by Hilton, Hotel Eastlund and Comfort Inn.
+If you have a car or are willing to use Portland’s exceptional public transit, then choose one of those hotels.
+Some of the best ones are DoubleTree by Hilton, Hotel Eastlund, and Comfort Inn.

-Portland is bike friendly - many streets have dedicated bike lanes.
+Portland is bike-friendly – many streets have dedicated bike lanes.
 If there is no bike lane, bikers have the same rights (and responsibilities) as cars sharing the road.
 There are also a few designated “Green” Lanes for bikes.
-They were designed to have the minimum of stops along the way with special bike-only traffic lights.
+They were designed to have a minimum of stops along the way, with special bike-only traffic lights.
 Riding on those lanes is a delight for bikers.

 Tip: When biking, if you reach an intersection, look for a green box.
 If you stop in the green box, cars will stop for you and let you pass.

-Finally, the city in partnership with Nike created a bike share program.
+Finally, the city in partnership with Nike created a bike-share program.
 You can find many bike pickup stations around Portland.
 The fees are very reasonable.
-You can rent the bike for one trip, the whole day or a full month.
+You can rent the bike for one trip, the entire day, or a full month.
 Go here to get program details and pricing.